The Southern Atolls of the Maldives

-Vaavu (or Felidhoo) Atoll is an undeveloped paradise comprised of 19 beautiful isles and the natural atolls of Felidhoo Atoll and the Vattaru Reef.
-It is the smallest and among the least commercialised atoll in the Maldives.
-The pristine, warm waters here are teeming with fish and larger marine life providing superb diving for both beginners and advanced divers.
+Felidhoo (or Vaavu) Atoll is an undeveloped vacation paradise comprised of 19 beautiful isles and the natural atolls of Felidhu and the Vattaru Reef.
+It is located just to the south of South Male Atoll and is the smallest and among the least commercialised atolls in the Maldives.
+The pristine, warm waters of Felidhoo Atoll are teeming with fish and larger marine life providing superb scuba diving for both beginners and experienced divers.
+The atoll boasts Fotteyo Falhu - the largest unbroken barrier reef in the Maldives.
+The reef is 50 km long and the easternmost point of the Maldives archipelago.
+Felidhoo is mostly visited by dive liveaboards and this is undoubtedly the best way to explore these unspoilt sites.

 One of the features of this diving area is the deep channels known as Kandus that bring in fast-flowing currents full of nutrients.
 Throughout the year you can find numerous sharks in the heavy currents and there are many thrilling shark dive sites.
 As well as plenty of grey reef and white tip reef sharks, you may be lucky enough to see hammerhead sharks.

-Fotteyo Kandu is a favourite dive site and is considered by some to be one of the best dive sites in the Maldives due to the vast array of marine life that can be found there.
+Fotteyo Kandu is a favourite location and is considered by some to be one of the best dive sites in the Maldives due to the vast array of marine life that can be found there.
 The channel is narrow and features swim-throughs, small caves and large overhangs.
 The drop-off at the channel entrance is covered in colourful soft corals.
-Titan triggerfish are common here along with grey reef sharks, white tip sharks, tuna and barracuda.
+Titan triggerfish are common here along with grey reef sharks, white tip reef sharks, tuna and barracuda.

-Bodu Miyaru Kandu, or 'Big Shark Channel', is another top dive site and certainly lives up to its name.
-Dropping in at the south eastern corner you keep the reef on your left until you reach the drop off at the channel entrance which is approximately 40 metres deep.
+Bodu Miyaru Kandu, or 'Big Shark Channel', is another top Felidhoo dive site and certainly lives up to its name.
+Dropping in at the south eastern corner you keep the reef on your left until you reach the drop off at the channel entrance which is approximately 30 metres deep.
 This site features small caves and numerous overhangs, and there is a sloping section on the left side of the channel covered in hard coral and some soft coral.

 Depth: 5 - 40m